balunist/mbp_docs2/source/options/map-type.rst

         - :ref:`include_profs-label`

 SVG File
     - Creates a color-coded SVG file of the map as a view from the top.
-The default line colors include perimeter (Blue), cutouts (Red), insets (Yellow, Green, Cyan, Magenta), and labels (Grey).
-The line color for insets of different depths will cycle through four different colors.
+It will include perimeter, cutouts, insets, and labels in selectable colors.

       The following additional options are available for this map output type: